Mahesh7741/Django-project/README.md

 ## Description

-[Django Project Name] is a web application developed using Django, a high-level Python web framework.
+[ Project Management ] is a web application developed using Django, a high-level Python web framework.
 It [mention what the project does].

 ## Table of Contents